-The mission of the Coordinated Program (CP) is to provide the didactic and clinical education necessary to train dietitians to have a broad based knowledge of food, nutrient composition and the role of nutrition in the regulation of body processes.
-Graduates of the program are eligible to take the RD examination and will be able to utilize this knowledge in working collaboratively with other healthcare professionals, educators and policy makers to promote health and alleviate many of the nutritionally related health problems existing in the community, state and nation.
+The mission of the Coordinated Dietetics Program is to provide the didactic and clinical education necessary to train dietitians to have a broad based knowledge of food, nutrient composition and the role of nutrition in the regulation of body processes.
+Graduates of the program are eligible to take the RD examination and will be able to utilize this knowledge in working collaboratively with other health care professionals, educators and policy makers to promote health and alleviate many of the nutritionally related health problems existing in the community, state and nation.

-In addition, the Mission of the program is to promote career advancement for individuals credentialed as a Dietetic Technician Registered (DTR) that builds on and does not duplicate previous education through a flexible program that combines a broad background in the health sciences, professional courses and clinical opportunities.
+In addition, the Mission of the CP program is to promote career advancement for individuals credentialed as a Dietetic Technician Registered (DTR) that builds on and does not duplicate previous education through a flexible program that combines a broad background in the health sciences, professional courses and clinical opportunities.

 The program also serves to promote ethical, professional practice that will instill a sense of commitment and involvement in life-long learning.

 The measurable goals of the Coordinated Dietetics Program are based on the program's philosophy and unique distance structure, and on the mission and goals of the University, the School of Health Related Professions and the Department of Nutritional Sciences.
 The goals reflect the concentration of the program,